yomi01/learn-hyperledger-FB-project-/README.md

 # learn-hyperledger-FB-project-

-This Repo contains sample Chaincode
+This repo contains files, scripts and code for a basic Hyperledger Fabric network Chaincode